-&lt;sup>3 Report of the Mid Staffordshire NHS Foundation Trust Public Inquiry framework.
-From May 2017, all postgraduate curricula should be based on higher level learning outcomes and must incorporate the generic professional capabilities.
-A fundamental component of the GPCs is ensuring that the patient is at the centre of any consultation and decision making.
-To this end, communication skills are emphasised in the learning outcomes and evidenced through all work based assessments (particularly multi-source feedback - MSF).
+&lt;sup>3 Report of the Mid Staffordshire NHS Foundation Trust Public Inquiry fundamental component of the GPCs is ensuring that the patient is at the centre of any consultation and decision making.
+To this end, communication skills are emphasised in the learning outcomes and evidenced through all work based assessments (particularly multisource feedback - MSF).